 Can this paint be used in a sprayer?.

 Yes.
 Since our various colors have varying degrees of viscosity, you will need to use the tester that comes with your sprayer to gauge how much water you need to add to the color you are using.
 Since our paint is water based it does not take much water to thin it out, so be careful not to over saturate it or you will hinder the color.
 Some of the lighter colors do not require thinning.
 If you are using an automotive sprayer, you will need more water than with a standard sprayer because the jets are much thinner .

 How should I clean my painted piece?.

-A warm wet rag will do the trick.
+A warm damp rag will do the trick.
 There is no need to use chemical cleaners on your piece.
 Many chemicals will break down your top coat so it is recommended that you do not use those or furniture polish.

 Type answer here.

 Why do I have to clean my surface before I paint it?

 It is important to clean your piece to remove surface residues you may not see, such as airborne grease and oils.
 This will ensure that you are painting the actual surface of your project and not what may be stuck to it.